Mayar-Ayman/Robot-foot-design/README.md

 ![image](https://user-images.githubusercontent.com/108824980/184328217-479b42f4-3727-4b52-a160-377b4e05ab51.png)

-Now that the joints are connected and connected, we follow the following steps:
+Now that the joints are connected and connected, we need to fuse these joints with the foot, and if we want to do that, we follow the following steps.
 1. The foot is placed in addition to the leg and thigh, and the parts are connected by 3 joints.
 2. After that, choose the command in the top left, which is `Make Editeable`.
 3. Then three parts without joints are identified and linked to the right button of the mouse and choose the command `connect objects+delet`.